MDU-PHL/bohra/docs/usage/overview.md

 **Species column**

 If you do not require speciation as part of the pipeline and already know the species, you can provide it here.
 Please note if no speciation is undertaken, `bohra` will use this value to undertake typing and AMR mechanisms/inferrence.
 If the species in this column is NOT accurate - unexpected results may occur.

+**Controls**

-Furthermore if your analysis includes control sequences you can provide that information here (`control`) and the sequence will not be included in any comparative analysis.
+If you include controls in an analysis you can add an `is_control` column to your input file and supply the type of control.
+Note that anything designated as a control will have single-sample analyses done (were possible) but will NOT be included in any comparative analyses.

-**Annotation**
+**Tree Annotation and additional metadata**

-Where you are undertaking a comparative analysis (`snippy`, `ska2`, `mash`) you may also provide additional columns of relevant metadata in your input file. `bohra` will do data validation on these columns - that is up to the user.
-But any additional metadata provided will be visible on the tree provided in the report file.
+You may also provide additional columns of relevant metadata in your input file. `bohra` will NOT do any data validation on these columns - that is up to the user.
+But any additional metadata provided will be visible on the tree provided in the report file and the summary table.

 **`bohra` can generate the input file for you**